 April 2015 update- the Scottish Housing Regulator has published a National Report on the Scottish Social Housing Charter, a summary for tenants and service users – this is available here

 We report on our Performance on the Charter each year, following consultation with our customers – this will normally mean publishing a report before the end of October.
 The Landlord report looks at average weekly rents, tenant satisfaction, quality and maintenance of homes, neighbourhoods, and value for money.
 Our Performance Report looks at all aspects of the Charter, and also compares our performance with other social landlords.
+Our Performance Reports are available in the download section.

 If you wish further information on the Charter, please do not hesitate to contact our office.